 The inquiry will have full powers under the Inquiries Act 2005 and will have the ability to compel the production of relevant material and to take oral evidence in public under oath.
 Discussions with the devolved administrations will ensure the inquiry can take into account the full scope of the UK response to the pandemic.

 I must emphasise, however, that the pandemic situation is not over.
-The threat of new, more transmissible COVID variants remains and the Prime Minister has warned of a likely surge in cases this winter.
+The arrival of the omicron variant has demonstrated this, and the Prime Minister has warned of a possible surge in cases this winter.

-That is why the right time for an inquiry is the spring next year.
-I understand calls for an inquiry to be held sooner but this timetable will avoid inadvertently distracting those whom we continue to need this year in the fight against the virus including our NHS workers, officials and scientific advisers.
+That is why the right time for an inquiry is spring next year and I am glad that the Government has committed to appointing an independent chair of the inquiry before the end of this year with further details, including terms of reference, to be set out in due course.
+I understand calls for an inquiry to be held sooner but this timetable will avoid inadvertently distracting those whom we continue to need in the fight against the virus including our NHS workers, officials, and scientific advisers.
 I have no doubt that the inquiry will have the widest possible consultation and engagement.